mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

       - Related list of Transactions
       - Images of the invoice
       - Approval process steps
-   2. The system displays for the Invoice Items related list its defined fieldset
+   2. The system displays for the Transactions related list its defined fieldset
    3. End of flow

 ##### 6. The administrator selects an Invoice which status is "Pending for Approval" belonging to a Program that requests invoice authorization and does not request invoice products (step 3 of basic flow)